Sermons

 10 June 2018

-In the story book Aesop’s Fables there is a story called – The Four Oxen and the Lion: A Lion used to prowl about a field where Four Oxen gathered.
-Many times the lion tried to attack them; but whenever he came near they turned their tails to one another, so whichever way he approached… Read more
+In the story book Aesop’s Fables there is a story called – The Four Oxen and the Lion: A Lion used to prowl about a field where Four Oxen gathered. … Read more

 2nd Sunday after Pentecost– The Sabbath – work, rest and play (Year B)